-One of the most common methods of an inspection in a home after water damage is air quality testing for mold.
+One of the most common methods of mold testing in a home after water damage is air quality testing for mold.

 If you were to call a mold inspector to check your home, chances are they will do mold testing of your indoor air quality.

 But is mold sampling the air even effective?

 Answer: Yes and no. Air quality test for mold does have their place but it's not the only thing that needs to be done when determining if you have a mold problem in your home.

 As I stated earlier, indoor air quality sampling for mold is not the only way to tell if you have a mold problem in your home and should not be relied upon by itself.

 A lab report will indicate how many mold spores are in the air, and that's it.